dhruvpatel99269/Warehouse/README.markdown

 # AI-Powered Warehouse Surveillance System

 ## Overview
 The AI-Powered Warehouse Surveillance System is an advanced solution designed to enhance safety, security, and operational efficiency in warehouse environments.
 This project addresses the limitations of traditional surveillance systems by integrating three specialized machine learning (ML) models for **Personal Protective Equipment (PPE) compliance**, **fall detection**, and **fire detection**.
 Built using **YOLOv8** for real-time object detection, a **Flask API** backend, and a **React-based** frontend dashboard, the system provides automated threat detection, real-time alerts, and actionable insights.
-Developed as part of a Bachelor of Technology project at Symbiosis Institute of Technology, Pune, this system significantly improves workplace safety and operational efficiency in high-risk warehouse settings.

-The project was carried out by:
-- Vasu Desai (22070122050)
-- Dhaval Bhimani (22070122051)
-- Dhruv Patel (22070122054)
-- Harsh Kharwar (22070122074)
-Under the guidance of Dr. Deepali Vora and Prof. Shubhangi Deokar.

 ## Problem Statement
 Warehouses face significant safety and security challenges, with injury rates of **4.8 per 100 full-time workers** (compared to the industry average of 2.7) and fatality rates of **14.6 per 100,000 employees** in the transportation and material moving sector (2022 data).
 Traditional surveillance systems are hindered by: